bshongwe/headstarter_AI-customer-support/README.md

-# 🤖 Nuro AI
+# 🤖 StockBot AI

-Nuro AI is an AI-powered chatbot SaaS that leverages OpenAI's GPT-3 to provide users with a powerful and intuitive platform for gathering information and communicating effectively.
+StockBot AI is an AI-powered chatbot SaaS that leverages OpenAI's GPT-3 to provide users with a powerful and intuitive platform for gathering information and communicating effectively.
 Users can interact freely with the chatbot to ask questions, receive answers, and engage in meaningful conversations.
 The